 Today I wanted to write a little about my unhappy experiences with wet media in my Hand•Book journal (HB hereafter).
 Note that I am writing about the "drawing" version of this brand.
-They make a watercolor journal and you can read my review of that version here (I am not a fan of it).
+They make a watercolor journal and you can read my review of that version here (I am not a fan of the watercolor version).

 I believe in jumping right in when I start a new journal and when I test a journal like to throw everything at the paper.
 That's what I did in the above image.
 I started with a Pentel Pocket Brush Pen sketch of a New Guinea chieftain—I was watching TV and it was late at night and it seemed like a good time to sketch.
 What can I say.

 The sketch was just heaven to execute.
 Everything worked exactly the way I wanted it to and there was the perfect amount of drag on the tip of the brush pen.
 I was loving every second.
 Then I turned to watercolor to lay in washes on the face and body.